 Car loan options

-If you are thinking about buying a new car, whether it be brand new or second hand, you are probably wondering how you are going to finance your car purchase.
-You may be of a mind just to take the finance agreement that is offered by the dealer you use, but rather than taking the first option that is presented to you, you should instead take the time to check out all of your options as, depending on your loan amount, you could well have a number of options with some being significantly cheaper or more suitable for you than others.
-Therefore the basic advice here is to spend at least as much time researching your car loan options as you spend researching your car options.
+If you are thinking about buying a new car, whether it be brand new or second hand, you are probably wondering how you are going to finance your purchase.
+You may be of a mind just to take the finance agreement that is offered by the dealer you use, but rather than taking the first option that is presented to you, you should instead take the time to check out all of your options as, depending on your loan amount, you could well have a number of options with some being significantly cheaper than others.
+Therefore the basic advice here is to spend at least as much time researching your loan options as you spend researching your car options.

-Hire purchase car finance
+Hire purchase finance

 Perhaps the most common type of loan to pay for a new car is a hire purchase plan.
 These plans require you to put down a deposit, usually set as a percentage of the total value of your new vehicle, to be able to take up this type of loan.
 Some types of hire purchase agreement also allow you to use your old car as either a partial, or whole, deposit as a part-exchange, but you should note that the amount you will get for your old vehicle will not be as much as if you sold that and then used the proceeds to provide your deposit.

 You will also be signing up to make a set number of repayments over a particular term.
-If you are thinking that you can be flexible with these and choose to overpay or pay off the finance early you will find that you could be subject to financial penalties for doing so.
+If you are thinking that you can be flexible with these and choose to overpay or pay off the loan early you will find that you could be subject to financial penalties for doing so.
 Although your car remains the property of the dealer until you have paid off your loan you can drive your new car from the first day of the loan.
 Once you pay the final instalment, which is often larger than your other payments, you then own your car outright.

 Things to note with hire purchase plans